With 37.5% of ecommerce traffic coming from search engines, the pressure is on store owners to nail their SEO efforts.

 Other than that, product reviews provide further organic keyword ranking opportunities, as your customers will use keyword phrases that other customers are typing into Google!

 Phew!
-The good news with optimizing your online store for search engines in 2019 is that, once you’ve put in the initial hard work, your life will become a lot easier.
+The good news with optimizing your online store for search engines is that once you’ve put in the initial hard work, your life will become a lot easier.
 Sure, you’ll still need to keep making adjustments and add things as you go along but, once you’re up and running, SEO will soon come as second nature to you.

 Use the tips in this article to make your store more visible.
 From there, it’s all on you to keep providing your customers with the products they love.